Category Archives: Poems

 To become nameless; faceless as you blend into a sea of faces

-That your savings have evaporated, your job vanished,
+That your savings vanished, your job disappeared,

 Indefinitely postponing your medical needs.